mauricio-ms/motor-imagery/README.md

 ## Motor Imagery
-Project to test the accuracy of multiple algorithms published in articles to the EEG binary motor imagery problem
+Project to test the accuracy of multiple algorithms published in articles to the EEG binary motor imagery problem.

+The motor imagery (MI) based BCI is capable of translating the Subject’s movement intention to controls the external devices.
+Imagining a movement or performing an action mentally is known as MI.
+In MI tasks, subjects are instructed to imagine themselves performing a specific motor action (e.g. hand, foot) without overt motor output and each task is treated as a MI class.

 # Dataset
 - BCI Competition IV dataset 2b.